XiaoMingXing/learn/speed-layer.md

 * Scalability - must be distributed across many machines
 * Fault tolerance - replicating data across machines so there are backups

-The questions:

-* **What's the use case of eventual accuracy? how to do the eventual accuracy computation?**
-*
 ### The realtime views

 The complexities of realtime views

 * **Online compaction **- periodically the database must perform compaction to reclaim space. and compaction is a resource-intensive process.

 * **Concurrency** - Sharing mutable state across threads is a notoriously complex problem

 ### The incremental algorithms in speed layer: